Explore the breed's characteristics, health, and history — and find trusted breeders

 The Silken Windsprite are adaptable dogs that can live well in both the city and the country.
 They get along well with children and other pets and can fit well into different family structures.
 While they get along well with cats and other dogs, you should note that they have a slight prey instinct that may be relevant when interacting with smaller pets.

-| Family Friendly Lives for its family — the born family companion. | Ideal family dog |
+Lives for its family — the born family companion.

-| Child Friendly Takes boisterous and affectionate children in its stride. | Patient with children |
+Takes boisterous and affectionate children in its stride.

-| Dog Friendly Actively enjoys the company of other dogs. | Dog-friendly |
+Actively enjoys the company of other dogs.

-| City Friendly City-appropriate with enough exercise and stimulation. | Manageable in cities |
+City-appropriate with enough exercise and stimulation.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 Silken Windsprites are intelligent dogs that learn quickly and enjoy being mentally challenged.
 They love learning new tricks and working with their people, which makes them great partners for various dog sports.
 A good way to develop their mental abilities is through activities such as agility, obedience or trick school.
 It is important that you do not overtax your Silken Windsprite and give it enough rest breaks to avoid overstimulation.
 They should also learn to develop frustration tolerance and impulse control, as this is essential for a harmonious relationship between dog and owner and for the dog's general well-being.
 Since Silken Windsprites have a certain degree of independence, it is important to show patience and consistency when training them.
 Positive reinforcement works best with this breed and helps build a strong bond between you and your dog.

 The Silken Windsprite's diet should be balanced and high quality.
-You need a sufficient amount of protein, fats and carbohydrates.
+They need a sufficient amount of protein, fats and carbohydrates.
 The choice between commercially produced food and a home-prepared diet depends on your personal preferences and your dog's needs.
 It is always advisable to speak to your veterinarian or a nutritionist to ensure all of your dog's nutritional needs are met.
 When it comes to care, the Silken Windsprite is relatively easy to care for.
 They have a long to medium length, silky coat with minimal undercoat.
 This means they do not shed heavily and only require regular brushing to keep their coat in good condition.
 Their adaptability is also reflected in their tolerance of Germany's climate - they can cope with both warmer and cooler temperatures as long as they are not exposed to extreme conditions.

 | Care Level Minimal effort — occasional brushing and bathing. | Low-maintenance |